Client(s): United Nations Children's Fund

 Services: Assessment, Applied Technology, Monitoring, Evaluation, and Research, Technical Assistance, Training, Quality Assurance and Improvement, Capacity Development, Knowledge Management

 In Myanmar, at least 1,900 pregnant women and 53,000 children under the age of five die annually, largely from preventable causes.
 The government of Myanmar has committed itself to achieving the health-related Millennium Development Goals (MDG) and Universal Health Coverage (UHC) by 2030.
-The health sector faces significant challenges in delivery of health services which are a barrier to access to and utilization of quality services.
 Despite improved coverage of health service interventions in some areas in Myanmar, quality of care remains a concern and further progress toward reducing maternal, newborn, and child mortality will need to factor in quality of care improvement activities.

-Under the two-year, UNICEF-funded Myanmar RMNCH Quality of Care Project, JSI Research & Training Institute, Inc. (JSI) and its partner Dimagi, Inc. will work in partnership with UNICEF to contribute to improved quality of RMNCH care delivered by midwives working in rural and sub-rural health centers in the country.
-The JSI/Dimagi team will support the Myanmar Ministry of Health (MOH), UNICEF, and other partners to customize and deploy CommCare, an open source mobile platform that supports frontline workers in low-resource communities.
-Midwives will use CommCare to track and support their clients in a range of services including antenatal care, labor and delivery, essential newborn care, family planning, infant and child care, routine immunization, and nutrition.
+Under the UNICEF-funded Myanmar RMNCH Quality of Care Project, JSI Research & Training Institute, Inc. (JSI) and its partner Dimagi, Inc. worked in partnership with UNICEF to contribute to improved quality of RMNCH care delivered by midwives working in rural and sub-rural health centers in the country.
+The JSI/Dimagi team supported the Myanmar Ministry of Health (MOH), UNICEF, and other partners to customize and deploy CommCare, an open source mobile platform that supports frontline workers in low-resource communities.
+During the program, Midwives used CommCare to track and support their clients in a range of services, including antenatal care, labor and delivery, essential newborn care, family planning, infant and child care, routine immunization, and nutrition.

-Meet a JSI staff member who's on a mission to ensure CommCare is customized to meet midwives needs.
+Meet a JSI staff member who worked to ensure CommCare could be customized to meet midwives needs.